rkzico21/spring-microservice/README.md

 # Warning
-This repo is not fully funcional
+This repo is not fully functional